 Despite this, Mumbai showed me some amazing sights, smells and a feeling of complete acceptance and calmness even within the absolute chaos of it’s traffic system.
 After a couple of days for unsuccessfully searching for my soul and somewhere to drink an unyogic beer, I took a twelve hour train to Goa.
 This was exactly how I expected it to be.
 Hot, dirty and wonderful.
 I really feel that to experience a country you must immerse yourself and from my cramped, top bunk which was more like a shelf, I watched as the Indian landscape flew by, chatting to the three ladies in my berth on their way to a violence against women convention (go team women) who sipped on chai tea brought through the carriage by men carrying flasks and paper cups and who desperately tried to feed me some of their homemade train snacks.

-Amazed by how quickly twelve hours could fly by with only sixty eight songs downloaded on my phone, I arrived at my destination – a colourful, peaceful and beachy shala in Patnem Beach.
+Amazed by how quickly twelve hours could fly by with only sixty eight songs downloaded on my phone, I arrived at my destination – a colourful and peaceful shala in Patnem Beach.
 One good nights sleep and a yoga class as soon as I rolled out of bed the next morning and I was reset, a little more grounded and ready to go.

 For the next month I spent my days here.
-Waking up at six to start the morning with meditation and yoga and finishing at six in the evening; brain tired, body tired and sweaty but glowing from immersing myself in a full day of doing what I love as well as eating a rainbow of delicious food.
+Waking up at six to start the morning with meditation and yoga and finishing at six in the evening; brain tired, body tired and sweaty but glowing from immersing myself in a full day of doing what I love as, eating in accordance to what my body actually needed and going to bed early.
 The time I spent was invaluable, not only for my own practice but for my teaching also, studying hours of philosophy, anatomy of the body and lots of new structures and teaching insights for my classes back home.

 But why was I in India for this?
 Could I not have just done this in England?
 Where was this enlightening experience that was supposed to happen in India?
 Maybe the real magic was right in front of my eyes.